zek/react-native-callkeep/README.md

 ## Example

-A full example is available in the [wazo-react-native-demo](https://github.com/wazo-pbx/wazo-react-native-demo) repository.
+A full example is available in the [example](https://github.com/react-native-webrtc/react-native-callkeep/tree/master/example) folder.

 ```javascript
 import React from 'react';